Quick Answer

 Breville Barista Express

-The Barista Express (see current price) is a 23-pound brushed stainless tank.
+The Barista Express is a 23-pound brushed stainless tank.
 Mine has a small dent on the drip tray from where I dropped a portafilter on it in week three, but the body itself is solid.
 The pressure gauge on the front is analog and weirdly satisfying — I find myself glancing at it mid-pull like a pilot checking altitude.

 The 54mm portafilter is the one real disappointment.
 After years of using 58mm commercial portafilters, the smaller basket feels like a step backward, and aftermarket accessories are harder to find.